guillaumemichel/Project1-ML/README.md

 ## More about the files

 ### `proj1_helpers.py`
-This file contains a few given function useful for loading the data, predicting labels, and writing predictions to files.
+This file contains a few given functions useful for loading the data, predicting labels, and writing predictions to files.

 ### `implementations.py`
 This file contains the six functions required for this project: